 Keremeos is a community you won’t soon forget.
-It is home to many of the Similkameen’s wineries as well as the historic Grist Mill and Gardens, the last of its kind in Western Canada.
+It is home to many of the Similkameen’s wineries and the historic Grist Mill & Gardens, which is the last of its kind in Western Canada.

 Keremeos is an agricultural community framed by the Similkameen River, mountains, endless orchards, vineyards and farms.
 It’s known far and wide as the Fruit Stand Capital of Canada.
-Many a visitor to this area makes a stop at one or more of fruit stands before heading back home.
+Many visitors to this area stop at one or more fruit stands before heading back home.
 It’s here that you’ll find the freshest Similkameen-grown produce at seasonal fruit stands and markets.

 They built the Red Bridge in 1907 as a railway bridge so trains could cross the Similkameen River.
 It is one of the few covered bridges left in the west.
-The Old Tower Farm and its unusual water town date back to 1908 when it provided pressure for the home’s plumbing.
+The Old Tower Farm and its unusual water tower dating back to 1908 provided pressure for the home’s plumbing.

 Just down the road is the Keremeos Grist Mill and Gardens.
 This provincial heritage site is home to a water mill built in 1877 to grind wheat into flour for the gold rush miners.
 It’s still grinding away today, and you can visit and have a taste of their home-made bread.
-Tour the site and you’ll discover a general store, a heritage garden and a great picnic area.
+Grist Mill is more than just a wheat mill, though.
+It’s a fully immersive heritage experience!
+Tour the site, and you’ll discover a general store, a heritage garden and a great picnic area.
 There’s also a campsite.